-IIAM has launched the concept of establishing People’s Mediation Centres (PMCs) in all parts of the country, under the IIAM Community Mediation Service, partnering with People’s Mediation Society (PMS) – a charitable society formed for the purpose of promoting mediation and empowering people towards sustainable development and creating a harmonious society.
-Under this concept, a member of the community who opt to sign the “Pledge to Mediate”, can open a PeaceGate Time Bank Account and/or become a member of the PMS.
-Once a fixed number of people have opened the Time Bank Account or become members of PMS, PMS would open and administer “People’s Mediation Centre” in such locality, either directly or in partnership with other institutions, organisations etc., which would provide people the space for resolving their conflicts.
+IIAM has launched the concept of establishing People’s Mediation Centres (PMCs) in all parts of the country, under the IIAM Community Mediation Service, for the purpose of promoting mediation and empowering people towards sustainable development and creating a harmonious society.
+Under this concept, once a fixed number of members of in a particular locality opts to sign the “Pledge to Mediate”, and open the Peacegate Time Bank Account, a “People’s Mediation Centre” could be opened in such locality, either directly or in partnership with other institutions, organisations etc., which would provide people the space for resolving their conflicts.
 The mediators for such centres are selected from the community.
 PMCs are owned, managed or administered by the members, giving them a strong foundation for empowerment, self-sufficiency and independence.